SicunHuang/Python-Labs/README.md

-This repository contains all the projects I did for CS150- Computing for Science during Spring 2022 in Middlebury College, as well as txt and png files necessary for running the codes
+This repository contains all the projects I did for CS150- Computing for Science during Spring 2022 in Middlebury College, as well as txt and png files necessary for running the codes.
+Project types include interactive game (e.g lab 10, lab 4), shape drawing with recursive functions (e.g lab 9), web scrapping (e.g lab 7), data analysis (e.g lab 5)